 Today's women unlike past women prefer to be married alone to their husbands.

 They prefer elaborate marriage ceremony and marriage that will be based on trial and error.
 They allow their parents to know little or nothing about their relationship with their proposed husband.
-Education and western civilization seems to have changed the value system of what our parents cherished on marrying each other.
+Education seems to have changed the value system of what our parents cherished on marrying each other.

-These days, the economy expects both the husband and wife to be working unlike what it used to be in the past.
-Also due to regular attendance of parties by the children there is a problem of overindulgence in indecent dressing, drinking, sexual immorality, cultism and stealing among others.
+These days, it is expected that both the husband and wife should be working unlike what it used to be in the past.
+Also due to regular attendance of parties by the children there is a problem of overindulgence in drinking, sexual immorality and stealing among others.

 In the same vein, values among university graduates have to do with their aspirations for material gratifications particularly for themselves.
-Also to the Nigerian public, values are eroding speedly.
-They are now becoming alienated from themselves and society.
-The Nigerians are full of suspicion, lack of trust, dishonesty particularly when it comes to dealing with one another.
+Also to the Nigerian public, values are fast eroding.
+People are now becoming alienated from themselves and society.
+They are full of suspicion, lack of trust, dishonesty particularly when it comes to dealing with one another.
 The lazy Nigerians who are also outspoken are getting richer at the expense of the masses.

-Many Nigerians who value achievements (at all cost) are full of cheating, stealing, self - deceit, unwanton ambition as well as unfaithfulness to the established traditions.
-Some of them engaged in embezzlement of public funds, ritual money, ritual killings, etc in order to get rich quickly.
+Many Nigerians who value achievements are full of cheating, stealing, self - deceit, unwanton ambition as well as unfaithfulness to the established traditions.